FSDavila/Exemplo-weather-API-backend-Python/README.md

 # python-weather-api-backend
 A Python application that queries the ClimaTempo Weather API for weather data about specific cities and regions.

+You can see this API in action in my instance of the front/backend hosted on Vercel: https://react-js-weather-api-frontend.vercel.app/

 A valid ClimaTempo API token is necessary, and one can generate a token via: https://advisor.climatempo.com.br/home/#!/tokens

 it is also necessary to apply your city's flag to your token so it has permissions to send requests for weather reports for your city in the API.